updated

 Help

-We operate in English, but are especially keen to hear from you if you speak French, Arabic, Farsi, Pashto, Sorani Kurdish or Tigrinya as this would be a great benefit to our work.
-We are also keen to hear from you if you have lived experience of migration or of displacement, or if you have experience working in similar contexts.
+We operate in English, but we are especially keen to hear from you if you speak French, Arabic, Farsi, Pashto, Sorani Kurdish, or Tigrinya, as this would be a great benefit to our work.
+We also encourage applications from those with lived experience of migration or displacement, or experience working in similar contexts.

 • Languages spoken